bic-berkeley/psych-214-fall-2016/_sources/rotation_2d_3d.txt

    x' = x \cos \theta - y \sin \theta \\
    y' = x \sin \theta + y \cos \theta

-See `rotations in 2D`_ for a visual proof.
+See `rotation in 2D`_ for a visual proof.

 *****************************
 Rotations in three dimensions
 *****************************

-Rotations in three dimensions extend simply from two dimeions.
+Rotations in three dimensions extend simply from two dimensions.
 For example, in 3D, the rotation above would be a rotation around the z axis (z stays constant, x and y change):

 .. math::